vmware-archive/dsmiot/README.md

 Starting the app locally
 ========================

 1. Create a file ```predim/user.cred``` with the relevant database access credentials like the following.
-This file will not be added to your version control (the .gitignore file will filter it out)
+This file will not be added to your version control (the .gitignore file will filter it out):

 ```
-\[database_creds\]
+[database_creds]
 host: <YOUR HOSTNAME>
 port: <YOUR PORT>
 user: <YOUR USERNAME>